cssr-tools/expreccs/docs/text/configuration_file.rst

 .. code-block:: python
     :linenos:
-    :lineno-start: 60
+    :lineno-start: 70

     """Define the injection values"""
-    """injection time [d], time step size to write results [d], maximum time step [d], fluid (0 wetting, 1 non-wetting) well 0, injection rates [kg/day] well 0, fluid ... well n, injection, ...well n, (if 'wells' for BC in site (Line 14); bottom, right, top, and left values (0(prod)/1(inj), pressure [Pa]))"""
+    """injection time [d], time step size to write results regional [d], time step size to write results site/reference [d], maximum time step [d], fluid (0 wetting, 1 non-wetting) well 0, injection rates [kg/day] well 0, fluid ... well n, injection, ...well n, (if 'wells' for BC in site (Line 14); bottom, right, top, and left values (0(prod)/1(inj), pressure [Pa]))"""
     365. 73.
-73. 1 3e5 1 3e5 1 3e5 1 5e6 1 5e6 0 1e7
+73. 73.
+1 3e5 1 3e5 1 3e5 1 5e6 1 5e6 0 1e7
     365. 73.
-73. 1 3e5 1 3e5 1 3e5 1 5e6 1   0 0 1e7
+73. 73.
+1 3e5 1 3e5 1 3e5 1 5e6 1   0 0 1e7

-Since we defined six wells (three of them inside the site model), then each row of the schedule has 15 entries, corresponding to the first three defining the injection time, number of restart files in the solution, and maximum solver time step, and 2*6 additional entries to define injected fluid (0 water, 1 CO2) and the injection rates from well 0 to well 5 respectively.
+Since we defined six wells (three of them inside the site model), then each row of the schedule has 16 entries, corresponding to the first three defining the injection time, number of restart files in the solution for the regional, number of restart files in the solution for the site/reference, and maximum solver time step, and 2*6 additional entries to define injected fluid (0 water, 1 CO2) and the injection rates from well 0 to well 5 respectively.
 If in line 14 the wells option is activated, then at the end of each row we add the values from the wells (BHP control) on the boundaries in the order of bottom, right, top, and left with two values respectively (0 for producers and 1 for injectors, and the BHP in Pascals, see `example1_wells.txt <https://github.com/daavid00/expreccs/blob/main/examples/example1_wells.txt>`_).